catenoid/Run-On-Sun/README.md

 Compile resulting C file: gcc current.c -lglut -lGLU -lGU

 Control camera direction with arrow keys, 'a' to move forwards and 's' to move backwards.
+Press ESC to quit.

+Assumes an 85:15 ratio of direct to diffuse radiation at midday.